Jury selection starts in Theranos founder's fraud trial - RFI

 Dressed in her trademark black clothing and wearing a blue mask due to the pandemic, the founder of the former high-flying startup Theranos took in the proceedings from a seat at the defense table in the federal courtroom in San Jose.

-Holmes was a startup celebrity whose multibillion dollar start-up looked set to revolutionize medical testing before it crashed and burned in a blaze of fraud claims.
+Now 37, Holmes was a tech world celebrity whose multibillion dollar start-up looked set to revolutionize medical testing before it crashed and burned in a blaze of fraud claims.

 She and former Theranos chief operating officer Ramesh “Sunny” Balwani, whom she dated for a time, are charged with conspiring to swindle Theranos investors and customers.

-Holmes and Balwani are having separate trials, and recently disclosed documents indicate she plans to contend in court that she was abused and controlled by her former business partner.
+Holmes and Balwani are having separate trials, and recently disclosed documents indicate she plans to contend that she was abused and controlled by her former business partner.

-Holmes faces nine charges of wire fraud and two of conspiracy to commit wire fraud that could see her jailed for up to 20 years.
+Holmes faces charges of wire fraud and conspiracy to commit wire fraud that could see her jailed for up to 20 years.

 "The charges are only allegations, not evidence," US district court judge Edward Davila told prospective jurors, noting that prosecutors would need to present evidence to support the charges.